 The plot is admittedly ludicrous, but I adore the actors and the script, and the art deco sets are fabulous.
 Meg Ryan actually gets to play three characters, bouncing between a Betty Boop accent, a Valley Girl accent, and her own normal one.
 At each stage of Joe’s journey she is there in some form or another, and each time he meets her he tells her he’s sure they’ve met before.
 This theme of fate between the Tom Hanks and Meg Ryan is something that will carry through to their other films, but in this one it helps us see that everything that has happened on Joe’s journey has led to her.

 For my cocktail pairing, I’m making a “Brain Cloud”.
-This features orange soda in tribute to the Waponis, and it’s a tropical, rum-based cocktail.
-Just a warning though, Joe’s “Brain Cloud” made him tired and puffy, and frankly I can’t promise that this won’t do the same depending on how many you drink.
+This features orange soda in tribute to the Waponis, and it’s a tropical, rum-based drink.
+Just a warning though, Joe’s “Brain Cloud” made him tired and puffy, and frankly I can’t promise that this won’t do the same depending on how many you consume.
 You’ve been warned!

 1oz light rum